iheartperl7/iheartwebbook/src/preamble/introduction.md

 # Introduction
 # Perl 💎 and Its Experimental Features 🧪

-This small book describes how to use [Perl](https://www.perl.org) and its experimental features.
+This book describes how to use [Perl](https://www.perl.org) and its experimental features.

 ## Who is this book for?